BARS - Frequently Asked Questions

 - for the audit and for a large operator FSF will pay the AC USD$5000.

 We know this is a large difference to the normal Audit fee schedule but it is exceptional times and we need to assist the operators stay viable to perform services to the BMOs.
-The schedule will be reviewed and revised should this go past Sep 2020 and into fourth quarter of 2020.
+The schedule will be reviewed and revised in Dec 2020.

 7. Is this new Audit going to use the same Audit Agreement?